17 Animals With Shells and Their Pictures

 This tortoise species, native to southern Europe and North Africa, has a dome-shaped shell with brown coloring and yellow markings.

-The tortoise’s up to 8-inch-long shell is a vital protection mechanism, shielding it from predators and harsh weather elements.
+The tortoise’s shell, which can be up to 8 inches long, is a vital protection mechanism, shielding it from predators and harsh weather elements.
 Hermann’s tortoises are herbivores that eat mostly plants.

-These tortoises represent the variety of animals with shells, displaying nature’s skill in providing protection and adapting for survival through their unique shells and distinctive look.
+These tortoises represent the variety of animals with shells, displaying nature’s skill in providing protection and adapting for survival through their unique shells and distinctive looks.

 6. King Crab